 Don’t rely on plastic bags when shopping.
 Paper bags also have an environmental impact.
 Make shopping easier and greener by carrying a reusable bag.

-Replace single-use plastic or paper produce bags with your own reusable bags.
-You can also shop at local farmers markets to reduce the amount of packaging you go through and support local growers at the same time.
+Shop at local farmers markets to reduce the amount of packaging you go through and support local growers at the same time.

 Follow COVID Guidelines

 We are a series of small, rural, tightly knit communities with less access to health care and other services.
-We enjoy having visitors, but do ask that COVID guidelines be followed to keep our communities safe and healthy.
+We enjoy having visitors, but ask that COVID guidelines be followed to keep our communities safe and healthy.

 - Be patient and kind.
 Businesses may take longer to serve you then typical.